Ici Radio-Canada Télé

-Ici Radio-Canada Télé (formerly known as Télévision de Radio-Canada) is a Canadian French-language free-to-air television network owned by the Canadian Broadcasting Corporation (known in French as Société Radio-Canada), the national public broadcaster.
-It is the French-language counterpart of CBC Television, the broadcaster's English-language television network.
+Ici Radio-Canada Télé (stylized as ICI Radio-Canada Télé, and sometimes abbreviated as Ici Télé) is a Canadian French-language free-to-air television network spunoff Ici Radio-Canada Première, owned by the Canadian Broadcasting Corporation (known in French as Société Radio-Canada [SRC]), the national public broadcaster.
+Its English-language counterpart is CBC Television.

-Its headquarters are at Maison Radio-Canada in Montreal, which is also home to the network's flagship station, CBFT-DT.
+Its headquarters are at Maison Radio-Canada in Montreal, which is also home to the network's flagship station, CBFT-DT, as well as the master control facilities of all of its owned-and-operated stations nationwide.
 Until the 2012 closedown of the CBC / Radio-Canada rebroadcaster network, it was the only francophone network in Canada to broadcast terrestrially in all Canadian provinces.

 Programming

-This network is considered more populist than CBC Television.
+This network is considered more popular than CBC Television.
 It does not face such intense competition from American networks.
 Despite this, it has trailed TVA in the ratings for most of the last 30 years, roughly as long as its English counterpart has trailed CTV.
 Its ratings have improved with offbeat sitcoms, and the talk show Tout le monde en parle.
 With this success, however, have come accusations of dumbing down.
 For instance, Tout le monde en parle replaced the long-running Sunday night arts series Les Beaux Dimanches.

 News programming is anchored by Le Téléjournal, which airs nightly at 10:00 p.m.
 Local newscasts, which air during the lunch and supper hours, now also carry the Téléjournal name, i.e., Le Téléjournal Montréal.
 The regional newscasts used to be called Ce Soir (This Evening).

 Le Téléjournal

 All Radio-Canada newscasts are broadcast under the name Le Téléjournal.
 The main evening broadcast airs most nights at 10:00 p.m. local time (11:00 p.m. in the Maritimes).
-Le Téléjournal is also seen live and as a repeat broadcast on sister cable news channel RDI and on time-delay worldwide via international francophone channel TV5.
+Le Téléjournal is also seen live and as a repeat broadcast on a sister cable news channel RDI and on time-delay worldwide via an international francophone channel TV5.
 There are no morning newscasts.
-Local and regional news also takes the Téléjournal name followed by the name of a city, region or province, or by the time of day (for example Le Téléjournal Montréal, Le Téléjournal Midi, etc.) CBVT-DT Quebec City, CBLFT-DT Toronto and CBOFT-DT Ottawa, and CBAFT-DT in the Atlantic provinces run local midday bulletins whilst all affiliates run supper-hour bulletins which run from Monday to Fridays, with the exception of CBVT-DT, CBOFT-DT and CBAFT-DT, which run seven days a week.
+Local and regional news also takes the Téléjournal name followed by the name of a city, region, or province, or by the time of day (for example Le Téléjournal Montréal, Le Téléjournal Midi, etc.) CBVT-DT Quebec City, CBLFT-DT Toronto and CBOFT-DT Ottawa, and CBAFT-DT in the Atlantic provinces run local midday bulletins.
+In contrast, all affiliates run supper-hour bulletins which run from Monday to Fridays, except for CBVT-DT, CBOFT-DT and CBAFT-DT, which run seven days a week.